-- 407. Plaintiffs hereby incorporate by reference all stated paragraphs. - 408.
-By reason of the aforementioned rules, regulations, acts, policies, practices, procedures, and/or customs, created, adopted, and enforced under color of state law, Defendants

-City, O'Reilly, Haddad, Mrowka, Kapanowski, Justin Smith, Ballard, Micallef, Matteocci, Fawaz, Gafford, Faith, Nichols, Urbanic, Lacey, Switzer, Jason Smith, Robert Smith, John Doe Police Officers 8 and 9, the AACC, Beydoun, and Haidous have deprived Plaintiffs of the equal protection of the law guaranteed under the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution and 42 U.S.C. § 1983.

-- 409. By granting use of a public forum to people whose religious views Defendants find acceptable, but denying use to those expressing less favored or more controversial religious views, such as those expressed by Plaintiffs, as set forth in this Complaint, Defendants have violated the Equal Protection Clause of the Fourteenth Amendment. - 410.
-Defendants' Literature Distribution Restriction, which was selectively enforced against Plaintiffs' religious activity and the religious activity of certain other Christians, as set forth in this Complaint, violates the Equal Protection Clause of the Fourteenth Amendment. - 411.
-Defendants' Heckler's Veto Policy as applied against Plaintiffs' religious activity on June 18, 2010, as set forth in this Complaint, violates the Equal Protection Clause of the Fourteenth Amendment. - 412.
-Defendants' Free Speech Zone Policy as set forth in this Complaint lacks any objective standards or proper safeguards, is overbroad, and is selectively enforced, thereby operating to deprive Plaintiffs of their right to the equal protection of the law guaranteed by the Fourteenth Amendment. - 413.
-Defendants' arrests of Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel on June 18, 2010, as set forth in this Complaint, violated the Equal Protection Clause of the Fourteenth Amendment by denying Plaintiffs access to a public forum to engage in their religious speech activities, which Defendants disfavor, while permitting others to use this forum for similar expressive activities, thereby denying the use of this forum to those whose expressive activities
+- 397. Plaintiffs hereby incorporate by reference all stated paragraphs. - 398.
+By reason of the aforementioned acts, policies, practices, procedures, and/or customs, created, adopted, and enforced under color of state law, Defendants City, O'Reilly, Haddad, Mrowka, Kapanowski, Smith, Ballard, Micallef, Matteocci, Fawaz, Gafford, John Doe Police Officers 1 through 9, Beydoun, and Haidous have deprived Plaintiffs of the equal protection of the law guaranteed under the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution and 42 U.S.C. § 1983. - 399.
+By granting use of a public forum to people whose religious views Defendants find acceptable, but denying use to those expressing less favored or more controversial religious views, such as those expressed by Plaintiffs, Defendants have violated the Equal Protection Clause of the Fourteenth Amendment. - 400.
+Defendants' Literature Distribution Restriction, which was selectively enforced against Plaintiffs' religious activity and the religious activity of certain other Christians, violates the Equal Protection Clause of the Fourteenth Amendment. - 401.
+Defendants' Heckler's Veto Policy as applied against Plaintiffs' religious activity on June 18, 2010, violates the Equal Protection Clause of the Fourteenth Amendment. - 402.
+Defendants' Free Speech Zone Policy as set forth in this Complaint lacks any objective standards or proper safeguards, is overbroad, and is selectively enforced, thereby operating to deprive Plaintiffs of their right to the equal protection of the law guaranteed by the Fourteenth Amendment.